 In contrast to a burst pipe which is probably pouring rushing water all over, a leaking pipe can be less damaging but still cause for concern.
 Consider where the leak is and what the water is running over.
 Are you able to shut off the water supply to temporarily stop the leak?
 This could help you get to the next day without an emergency plumber call.

-But if the pipe is slowly leaking inside or near your walls or onto your flooring, you should probably call a plumber for help.
+But if the pipe is slowly leaking inside or near your walls or onto your flooring, you should probably call an expert for help.
 The extra damage and cleanup will not be worth the cost savings that you’ll get from putting off the call.

 Is a blocked drain a plumbing emergency?